More Traffic on Hubpages

 Make Your Hubs Evergreen

 A tree that is evergreen is a tree that never goes dormant or never dies, it is the same with Hubs.
 You need to write hubs that remain relevant.
 Look over your hubs.
-If too many of them are seasonal or are about current events long since past, you need to write more hubs that never grow old.
+If too many of them are seasonal or are about current events long since passed, you need to write more hubs that never grow old.
 The number of evergreen articles that you can write is limitless.

 this does not mean that all your articles need to be relevant twelve months of the year.
 If you discover that you have written many articles about certain seasonal activities, perhaps one way to get more traffic during other times of the year would be by writing articles for those other times of the year.
 For instance, if you have a number of articles written about Christmas, write several articles about evergreen summer events.
 If you have a number of articles written about spring, include a number of articles written for autumn.
-This in effect will create an evergreen effect on your hubpage traffic because traffic will be going to at least some of your articles all the time.
+This in effect will create an evergreen effect on your Hubpages traffic because traffic will be going to at least some of your articles all the time.

 Create a series of hubs that cover different months of the year.
 For instance, if one of your interests or niches has to do with health care, many National Awareness months are based on different diseases.
 Use search engines to determine what these various months are and write articles based on these events.
 Do one for each of the twelve months and you have created a series that has become evergreen.